Overview | Academics | Cost | Location | Life Abroad | Student Voices

 Course Equivalents

-Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
-Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
-You will get instructions on the course equivalent process after acceptance.
+Use the links below to see a list of courses that past students have taken on this program and the UW equivalents.
+Note: This list only includes pre-approved courses for your program and may not be an exhaustive list of courses, departments or equivalents.
+Courses may not be available the semester you are abroad.
+You will receive instructions on the course equivalent process after acceptance.

 Sort by Foreign Course Titles